echocardiograms

 What is an echocardiogram?

-An echocardiogram (echo) is created using ultrasound waves to create an image of the heart.
-It is a non-invasive medical technique that creates no radiation and has few adverse effects.
+An echocardiogram (echo) is a noninvasive medical technique that uses ultrasound waves to create an image of the heart.
+It produces no radiation and has few adverse effects.

 A doctor can see the following during an echocardiogram: